 - The professional’s signature, title, credentials, date and license number on professional letterhead.

-Further assessment and documentation by a qualified professional may be required.
-In cases where documentation is insufficient, you will be asked to provide additional or clarifying information.
+- In cases where documentation is insufficient, you will be asked to provide additional or clarifying information.